Site Built Truss Engineering

 Steel Trusses Vs Wood Trusses

 Wood and Steel trusses alike are strong and very quick to install compared to rafters.
-It is important to choose the right material solution for your truss, specific to your project.
+It is important to choose the right material solution for your site-built truss, specific to your project.
 There are many pros and cons to using steel trusses when compared to wood trusses.

 - Longer Lasting